When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

-Ebco are a British company, that have been producing electric bikes for eight years.
-They have always produced affordable ebikes aimed at the cheaper end of the market.
+Ebco is a British company, that has been producing electric bikes for eight years.
+They have always produced affordable e-bikes aimed at the cheaper end of the market.

 The Ebco MH-5 is one of their newer models, and although Halfords have only just started retailing this bike, it has been around since 2018.

 Its current retail price of £1099 seems very reasonable for a mid-drive powered electric bike, so let’s take a closer look to see what makes the Ebco MH-5 tick.